stfc/PSyclone/tutorial/practicals/LFRic/building_code/README.md

 subdirectories of each example, together with `Makefile`s to build and run the code.

+Each of these examples has a `solutions` subdirectory with the completed code that can be built and run.
+It is also possible to build the executables of all solutions from this directory by running `make`.

 ## LFRic code support

 All the examples here use a pared-down version of the LFRic infrastructure